Savor these innovative keto-kosher Passover desserts that bring modern twists to traditional Seder sweets without breaking your diet.

 The silky richness of chocolate mousse meets keto-kosher-for-Passover requirements in this innovative dessert that cleverly swaps heavy cream for creamy avocado.
 The result is a luxuriously smooth treat that’s both dairy-free and keto-friendly.

-Creative mousse variations can include adding a hint of mint extract, a coffee splash, or a sea salt sprinkle.
+Creative mousse variations can include a hint of mint extract, a splash of coffee, or a sprinkle of sea salt.
 Some families enjoy garnishing with fresh berries or toasted nuts for added texture.

 For best results, serve this mousse well-chilled and watch as guests try to guess the secret ingredient.